digitranslab/jumpstart/docs/versioned_docs/version-2.68.0/contributing-guide/setup/macos.md

     1.4 Install PostgREST(optional)

     :::info
-    Required only if ToolJet Database is being used.
+    Required only if JumpStart Database is being used.
     :::

     ```bash